 In this section, we give a near optimal scheduling algorithm for any DFG shape but with restrictions on the arithmetic and communication costs.
-We prove that, if input size is large enough, efficient and coarse-granularity PRAM algorithms4 are executed optimally by a brute force centralized list-scheduling algorithm on a distributed architecture.
+We prove that, if input size is large enough, efficient and coarse-granularity PRAM algorithms4 can near-optimally be scheduled on a distributed architecture.